jorzel/hashnode/ckx6o8d7p0qhp1js10aadg1h5.md

 ## Two perspectives
 Coupling is strictly connected to cohesion concept ("togetherness" of a component) and there is a common heuristic for software developers that we should design components that have high cohesion and are loosely coupled.
 But the question is how can we determine level of coupling for a given component?
 Above definitions don't bring the straightforward answer.
-To answer this question we must divide coupling concept into two aspects: **quantitative** and **qualitative**.
+To answer this question we can divide coupling concept into two aspects: **quantitative** and **qualitative**.

 Quantitative perspective refers to the number of dependencies that component A has.
 It can be represented by two metrics:
 - Afferent coupling (Ca) - the number of external components that depend on component A.